tldr-pages/tldr/pages/common/ed.md

 > Get help or version: ed --help|--version.
 > More information: <https://manned.org/ed.1>.

-- Start an interactive editor session:
+- Start an interactive editor session with an empty document:

 `ed`

-- Start an interactive editor session with the specified prompt:
+- Start an interactive editor session with an empty document and the specified prompt:

 `ed --prompt="> "`